metasikander/www.BitcoinHivemind.com/faq/index.md

 ### Mining / Coin Distribution ?

 Any game-theorist worth his salt knows Pareto/Kaldor-Hicks improvements.
 Cryptocurrencies have the **beautiful** ability to preserve ownership by taking snapshots of the unspent-outputs set.
 I see no good reason not to do this for the currency-tokens, just as I see no good reason not to use Bitcoin’s proof-of-work mining scheme.
-I’ve never seen a proof-of-stake proposal that achieved Kaldor-Hicks, and in fact my guess is that is it this challenge (KH) that primarily motivated Satoshi to choose his mining scheme (which is Pareto).
+I’ve never seen a proof-of-stake proposal that achieved Kaldor-Hicks, and in fact my guess is that it is this challenge (KH) that primarily motivated Satoshi to choose his mining scheme (which is Pareto).
-The reputation-tokens are more complex, but the obvious choice is to distribute them to individuals proportional to what they sacrificed to create the software.
+The reputation-tokens are more complex, but the obvious choice is to distribute them to individuals in proportion to what they sacrificed to create the software.

 ### Have you seen a similar effort from some CS guys at Princeton?
 Wonder if they're solving the same problems...